-- We encourage and support children to drink throughout the day. - Every child has either milk or water at snack time and water at lunch time from their own water bottle. - Both children and staff have access to drinking water at all times throughout the day. - Parents are asked to supply a water bottle filled freshly each day and if the bottle needs to be refilled a member of staff will do that safely.
+- We encourage and support children to drink throughout the day. - Every child has either milk or water at snack time and water at lunch time. - Both children and staff have access to drinking water at all times throughout the day.
+The children can serve themselves at the water cooler using disposable plastic cups.